Marat-Tim/lints/src/main/resources/org/eolang/motives/misc/sparse-decoration.md

   five > @
 ```

-Also, it is possible to have sparse decoration in tests:
+Also, it's possible to have sparse decoration in tests:

 ```eo
 # This is my unit test.